What is an Emission Factor?

 The most well-known greenhouse gas is CO2.
 It is not the only one however - methane and nitrous oxide are two other major warming gases in a long list of GHGs.
 Measuring the comparative impact of these is complicated by the fact that the different gases vary both in how much they warm the atmosphere and how long they remain in the atmosphere.

-For example, Nitrous Oxide has a "100-year" warming effect 265-298 times more than CO2.
-This relative index is called Global Warming Potential (GWP), which expresses how much warming a gas will provide over some time frame (these are typically in 20-, 100- or 500-year terms; the world uses 100-year GWP numbers to assess the climate emergency as this is the time-frame it is typically described over).
+For example, nitrous oxide (N2O) has a "100-year" warming effect 265-298 times more than CO2.
+This relative index is called Global Warming Potential (GWP), which expresses how much warming a gas will provide over some time frame.
+These are typically in 20-, 100- or 500-year terms; the world uses 100-year GWP numbers to assess the climate emergency as this is the time-frame it is typically described over.

 As CO2 is the gas that acts as a base for the relative unit, the GWP for CO2 is 1.
-Some examples of gases with different GWP values are presented in the following table:
+100-year GWPs for other gases are provided by the Intergovernmental Panel on Climate Change (IPCC) in their periodic reports, called Assessment Reports.
+Some examples of gases with different GWP values are presented in the following table, based on the IPCC's 4th (2007) and 5th (2013) Assessment Reports:

 In order to convert an activity into CO2e, we need to provide that activity in some unit.
 The EF will act as an intermediary between that activity unit, converting it into CO2e, typically expressed in kg or t.